Blackfell/blackfell.github.io/_posts/2019-03-18-my-first-post.md

 ### Now host it!

-Now you're ready to set your site up in Github Pages; there are benefits to doing this early - you'll get up and running earlier - but you're going all in and can't practice locally.
+Now you're ready to set your site up in GitHub Pages; there are benefits to doing this early - you'll get up and running earlier - but you're going all in and can't practice locally.
 It's up to you!
-Setting this up is really easy and all the guidance you'll need is provided on the Github Pages [how to page](https://pages.github.com/).
+Setting this up is really easy and all the guidance you'll need is provided on the GitHub Pages [how to page](https://pages.github.com/).

 This will be a person/organisation site, project sites are linked to specific projects.

-I create a repo called username.github.io via the github web interface.
+I create a repo called username.github.io via the GitHub web interface.

-{% include figure image_path="/assets/images/posts/first_post/git_repo.jpg" alt="git repo creation" caption="Creating a new github pages repository via the Github web interface." %}
+{% include figure image_path="/assets/images/posts/first_post/git_repo.jpg" alt="git repo creation" caption="Creating a new GitHub pages repository via the GitHub web interface." %}

-I use a terminal client for GitHub, so I can clone and push the repo back up to Github.
+I use a terminal client for GitHub, so I can clone and push the repo back up to GitHub.

 1. First lets clone the repo, before copying all of the locally produced files into the new folder.
 There's no need to copy the *"_site"* directory created by Jekyll; remember, replace 'blackfell' for your own username.